cissieAB/2019-nCoV-Hubei/README.md

 # 2019-nCoV Data of Hubei Province

-> ***Learn from the past.
-Define the future.***

-The [**2019–20 Wuhan coronavirus outbreak**](https://en.wikipedia.org/wiki/2019–20_Wuhan_coronavirus_outbreak) has affected the whole world.
-Cities have been blocked and thousands of people have been infected.

-This ongoing project provides **ready-to-use** data on daily confirmed, cured, and dead persons **grouped by cities** of Hubei province, which is the origin of the virus outbreak.
+This ongoing project provides **ready-to-use** data on daily confirmed, cured, and dead persons **grouped by cities** of Hubei province, which is the origin of the [2019-nCoV](https://en.wikipedia.org/wiki/2019–20_Wuhan_coronavirus_outbreak) outbreak.
 Please cite the source for public purpose.